Girl Redefined

 2023

 I moved to Virginia with my husband as he pursued his dream job in the Marine Corps.
-In my free time I worked on a book titled Redefine, that focuses on recovery from a faith based approach.
+In my free time I worked on a book titled Girl Redefined, which focuses on recovery from a faith-based approach and helped solidify all I had learned.
 It, along with my newfound identity in Christ, then became the inspiration for my new blog: Girl Redefined.
 And I am proud to say: as of 2023 I am ED free!

 2023

-After graduating, we had a few precious months of peace before moving.
-I used this time to invest in myself, grow my relationship with God, and was invited to speak at Harvest Hills regarding my story.
+I was invited to speak at Harvest Hills regarding my story.
 As I sat with God preparing, it all finally clicked.
-After 6 years in recovery, I realized the problem was that my identity was in my illness not Christ.
-With that final realization ED was fully removed from his seat of power in my life.
+After 6 years in recovery, I realized the problem was that my identity was in my illness, not Christ.
+With that final realization, ED was fully removed from his seat of power in my life.